Soft-Systems-Group/Fluidic-FlowBots-Intelligence-embodied-in-the-characteristics-of-recirculating-fluid-flow/README.md

 * **Supplementary video:** https://vimeo.com/892692734

 ## Repository contents
-* Parametric CAD files for the FlowBot designs described in the paper, and demonstrated in the Supplementary Video:
+* CAD files for the FlowBot designs described in the paper, and demonstrated in the Supplementary Video:
   * Bidirectional actuator
   * Gripper
   * Quadruped with swimming gait